NBN–ZTE deal corruption scandal: Ombudsman cases

-The Ombudsman Ma.
-Merceditas N. Gutierrez subpoenaed First Gentleman Mike Arroyo, Neri, the de Venecias and Abalos to hear their side of the story.
-The case was filed by former vice president Teofisto Guingona, Jr., several lawyers, Fr.
-Jose Dizon and party-list representatives Joel Villanueva and Ana Theresia Hontiveros-Baraquel, among others.
+The Ombudsman Merceditas Gutierrez subpoenaed First Gentleman Mike Arroyo, Neri, the de Venecias and Abalos to hear their side of the story.
+The case was filed by former vice president Teofisto Guingona Jr., several lawyers, Fr.
+Joe Dizon and party-list representatives Joel Villanueva and Risa Hontiveros, among others.

 The Office of the Ombudsman indicted Gloria Macapagal Arroyo, Jose Miguel Arroyo, Abalos, and former Transportation Secretary Leandro Mendoza for graft concerning alleged unlawful intervention in the ZTE national broadband project on December 28, 2011.
 Ombudsman Conchita Carpio Morales affirmed the indictment in March 2012.
 Party-list representatives Neri Colmenares and Walden Bello called for a banning of ZTE operations in the country until its record in the scandal had been clarified.

+In 2013, the Court of Appeals affirmed an earlier Ombudsman decision declaring former Socioeconomic Planning Secretary Romulo Neri guilty of simple misconduct and ordered his suspension for six months.

 The Sandiganbayan dismissed graft charges against Gloria Macapagal Arroyo and her co-accused in September 2016.

 Judgment

 President Arroyo decided to cancel the National Broadband Network project on October 2, 2007, in a meeting with Chinese leader Hu Jintao.
 On July 14, 2008, the Supreme Court dismissed all three petitions questioning the constitutionality of the national broadband deal, saying the petitions became moot when President Arroyo decided to cancel the project.

+In November 2021, the Supreme Court of the Philippines convicted Romulo Neri for grave misconduct for his handling of the NBN-ZTE scandal.
+The ruling ordered Neri's removal and perpetual disqualification from public office.
+The Supreme Court decision reversed the Court of Appeals finding him guilty of simple misconduct, stating the presence of "elements of corruption and clear intent to violate the law".